 Working abroad for a UK company

-This would be where you are performing the UK work abroad, but the client is based in the UK.
-The UK company will pay you in Sterling therefore this area should be straightforward.
+When you work this way, it will be where you are performing the UK work abroad, but the client is based in the UK.
+Indeed, the UK company will pay you in Sterling therefore this area should be straightforward.
 This is in comparison to when working abroad and contracting for an overseas company.

 Working abroad for a foreign company

-This would entail you working as a contractor for an overseas company.
+As part of this work, it will entail you working as a contractor for an overseas company.
 When you are contracting with a foreign company, they will probably pay you in their local currency.
 Therefore, you may need an account with your UK bank in a foreign currency.
-This is so that they do not hit you with high charges converting foreign currency to Sterling in respect of payments from your overseas contract.
+This is so that your bank does not hit you with high charges converting foreign currency to Sterling in respect of payments from your overseas contract.
 Please see later in this article for more information on this area.

 How to get contract work overseas?